Reading time 7 minute(s)

 SpaceX has three main business pillars: rocket launch services, the Starlink satellite broadband network, and long-term space exploration.

 Launch services are the foundation.
 SpaceX's partially reusable Falcon 9 and Falcon Heavy rockets command between 60% and 70% of the global commercial satellite launch market.
-The company now completes over 135 launches per year matching in a single year the total number of missions NASA's Space Shuttle flew across its entire 30-year history.
+The company now completes over 135 launches per year — matching in a single year the total number of missions NASA's Space Shuttle flew across its entire 30-year history.
 Cost reductions have been dramatic: while the Shuttle cost roughly $54,500 per kilogram to reach orbit, Falcon 9 has brought that down to approximately $2,700, with the in-development Starship targeting under $150.

 Starlink is now SpaceX's primary revenue engine.
-As of early 2026, the satellite internet service has reached 10 million subscribers across 155 countries up from 4 million in September 2024.
+As of early 2026, the satellite internet service has reached 10 million subscribers across 155 countries, up from 4 million in September 2024.
 SpaceX generated approximately $8 billion in profit on $15–16 billion in revenue last year, with Starlink accounting for as much as 50–80% of total revenue.
-Deals with airlines including Air France and United Airlines add commercial B2B momentum to its direct-to-consumer subscription model.
+Deals with airlines including Air France and United Airlines add commercial B2B momentum alongside its direct-to-consumer subscription model.

 The xAI merger adds a new dimension.
 The combined entity now encompasses Starlink broadband, Grok AI and related AI products, SpaceX's launch and satellite infrastructure, and indirectly the social platform X. The strategic ambition is to link AI development directly with SpaceX's orbital capabilities, including space-based AI data centres.
 Some analysts view this as a powerful convergence of two high-growth technology themes; others flag integration complexity and the cash burn associated with AI development.